semdinsp/verde-recycle-site2/_data/blog/2020-02-20-fillerama.md

 We have successfully produced tiles from plastic bottles.
 We have also created dyed tiles suitable for indoor/outdoor usage.
 We are testing endurance of the tiles and have created samples.

-You've swallowed a planet!
-No… It's a thing; it's like a plan, but with more greatness.
-You hate me; you want to kill me!
-Well, go on! **Kill me!** *KILL ME!* Sorry, checking all the water in this area; there's an escaped fish.

 ## Next Steps

 We need to adjust the thickness of our production process to create different tiles for different usage scenarios.

 ## Costs

-Our production cost structure currently needs scaling up to reduce per item costs.
+Our producer's cost structure currently needs scaling up to reduce per item costs.
 However our business model shows we can achieve cost competitive tiles with commerical products.